teuben/nemo/docs/source/install.rst

       cd $NEMO
       make python

-This will install a few python modules we often wind up using:
+This could also install a few python modules we often wind up using:
 **amuse-framework**,
 **amuse-galactics**,
 **amuse-gadget2**,